Veterinary Office and Animal Care Certificate

 Attend a VOAC Info Session

-Join us for an information session where you’ll learn more about the program, meet our instructors and receive an application package.
+Join one of our information sessions for the Spring 2025 intake to learn more about the program, meet our instructors, and receive your application package.

 This Veterinary Assistant program has been meticulously crafted for Douglas College by a practicing veterinarian, in close collaboration with experts from the animal care community.
 Upon successfully completing the program, you will be awarded a Veterinary Assistant Certificate that is widely acknowledged and recognized throughout British Columbia.